Skip to main content

 print(summary)

-Available tools in sandbox: web_search, web_extract, read_file, write_file, search_files, patch, terminal (foreground only).
+Available tools inside scripts: web_search, web_extract, read_file, write_file, search_files, patch, terminal (foreground only).

 When the Agent Uses This